paladin-t/bitty/docs/documents/manual.md

 	* returns `true` for success, otherwise `false`
 * `sprite:stop()`: stops playing
 	* returns `true` for success, otherwise `false`

+It communicates across internal threads when play a sprite animation synchronously, this might take lots of time if there are lots of sprites.
+Consider playing it asynchronously if this matters in your actual project.

 ### Map Asset